tritonuas/obcpp/README.md

 cmake ..    # configures the CMake build system
 ```

-Now you can use our Make targets.
+Now you can use our build targets.

 - `ninja obcpp`: Makes the binary which you can run using `./bin/obcpp`
 - `ninja test`: Run the tests in `tests/unit`